Mngo-123/Fjab/README.md

 # Fjab
-TEsting sutuuf
-Nah I gave up, but there could be slowroads.
+When I complete it in some form I can upload it here but right now there isn't any animatronics on cams who jumpscare.